 How to apply?

-Main competition takes place every year in December-January and students need to apply through the UT International Student Service.
+Main competition takes place every year in December-January and students need to apply through the UT Study Abroad Centre.
 It is possible to apply for next academic year (for autumn and/or spring semester).

 If not all student places are filled during the main competition, an additional competition may be announced in May-June for the spring semester of the next academic year.